gsalvoni/ann_classification/README.md

 # LendingClub Data - Deep Learning Classification
 A deep learning model predicting whether borrowers will pay back their loan.

+## Note
+Milestone project of the Python Data Science and Machine Learning Bootcamp (Udemy)

 # Goal
 Read a dataset containing numerous features on borrowers, visualize the data, clean the dataset, and create a machine learning model to predict whether they will pay back their loan.